Matis Tribe

 B

-elieve it or not, not far from Iquitos, Peru you can encounter recently discovered tribes of the Amazon.
-In the Yavarí Valley (the frontier of Peru with Brazil) the Matis Indians (not to be confused with the Matsés) still live like they have for thousands of years – hunting and gathering.
+elieve it or not, not that far from Iquitos, Peru you can encounter recently discovered tribes of the Amazon.
+In the Javari (Yavarí) Valley (the frontier of Peru with Brazil) the Matis Indians (not to be confused with the Matsés) still live like they have for thousands of years – hunting and gathering.
 At one time, before inventing agriculture and pastoralism, the entire human race survived as hunter-gatherers.
-Today, only a hand-full of tribes practice this ancient way of life.
+Today, only a hand-full of Amazonian tribes practice this ancient way of life.
 An encounter with a tribe like the Matis is more than a curiosity; it is a glimpse into the past – into our past and gives us a chance to see how our ancestors were.

-Matis NativesThe Matis Indians are a very small tribe of only 260 individuals and the village where the Matis live is in an indigenous reserve in Brazil.
-Despite misrepresentations by some tourist guides, it is prohibited for outsiders to enter the reserve and impossible to meet the Matis Indians using tour guides.
-However, it is possible to arrange encounters of interested persons with the Matis tribe outside of their reserve in Brazil.
-Commercial tourism and tour guides are prohibited and all proceeds go directly to the Matis Indians.
-Access is restricted to small groups of no more than five, so as to limit the amount of contact.
-The Matis are a very proud people who wish not only to preserve their culture, but at the same time to demonstrate their ceremonies and rituals to select outsiders.
+Matis NativesThe Matis Indians are a very small tribe of only about 300 individuals and the two villages where the Matis live (Aurelio and Beija Flor) are located in an indigenous reserve in Brazil.
+Despite the misrepresentations by some tourist guides, it is prohibited for outsiders to enter the reserve and impossible to meet the Matis Indians using tour guides.
+Commercial tourism and tour guides are prohibited as the tour guides have consistently exploited the Matis Indians in the past.
+However, it is possible to arrange encounters of interested persons directly with the Matis tribe outside of their reserve.
+The Matis are a very proud people who wish not only to preserve their culture, but also would like to demonstrate their ceremonies and rituals to select outsiders.
+If you would like to learn how you can meet the Matis Indians and find out how you can help them preserve their culture, please contact me at djpantone@amazon-indians.org.

 To view more photographs of the Matis Indians, please visit the Matis Photo Gallery.
 Documentary films of my expeditions with the Matis Indians are available on video